netconstructor/job_fu/README.markdown

 JobFu - Simple Asynchronous Processing
 ======================================

-Simple Asynchronous Processing solution uses a database as a backend queue.
-There are plenty of plugins for off loading expense tasks to background workers, this one is similar to delayed_job but simpler.
-I was about to replace this solution to delayed_job because I needed the priority feature, but realized that it would take less effort to implement priority to my existing solution.
-I also added the possibility to send email to the background queue very easy.
+Simple Asynchronous Processing solution that uses the database as queue.
+There are plenty of plugins for off loading expense tasks to background workers, and this one is similar to delayed_job but simpler implementation.
+I was about to replace this solution with delayed_job because I needed the priority feature, but realized that it would take less effort to implement priority in to this project.
+I also added the possibility to send emails through the background workers.

 Features
 ========